30 Surprising Habits That Make You Age Quicker

 His solution?
 "Sleep on your back—or if you can't, then change your pillowcase to a silk or satin pillowcase."

-Or sleeping in a face full of makeup
+Sleeping in a face full of makeup

 A touch of makeup might make you look younger during the day, but keeping it on while you sleep is going to have the opposite effect, aging your skin from the inside out.
-Licensed medical aesthetician Jamie Cantu, LA, of Westlake Dermatology in Texas explains that when makeup is left on throughout the night, it "seals … free radicals onto the surface of the skin," which "can break down collagen and cause line and wrinkle development."
+Licensed medical aesthetician Jamie Cantu, LA, of Westlake Dermatology in Texas, explains that when makeup is left on throughout the night, it "seals… free radicals onto the surface of the skin," which "can break down collagen and cause line and wrinkle development."

 Hitting up the tanning beds